Vietoris–Rips complex: Applications

 As with unit disk graphs, the Vietoris–Rips complex has been applied in computer science to model the topology of ad hoc wireless communication networks.
 One advantage of the Vietoris–Rips complex in this application is that it can be determined only from the distances between the communication nodes, without having to infer their exact physical locations.
 A disadvantage is that, unlike the Čech complex, the Vietoris–Rips complex does not directly provide information about gaps in communication coverage, but this flaw can be ameliorated by sandwiching the Čech complex between two Vietoris–Rips complexes for different values of δ.
-An implementation of Vietoris-Rips complexes can be found in the TDAstats R package.
+An implementation of Vietoris–Rips complexes can be found in the TDAstats R package.

 Vietoris–Rips complexes have also been applied for feature-extraction in digital image data; in this application, the complex is built from a high-dimensional metric space in which the points represent low-level image features.

+The collection of all Vietoris–Rips complexes is a commonly applied construction in persistent homology and topological data analysis, and is known as the Rips filtration.